Tuesday, July 14, 2026

 Chips & Hardware · Report

-Palantir introduced a new intelligent engine using NVIDIA Nemotron open models to deliver frontier-quality AI to U.S. go
+Palantir announced a new intelligent engine using NVIDIA Nemotron open models to help U.S. government agencies deploy cu

 NVIDIA official — first-hand confirmation of roadmap / product.